We want to celebrate great teaching about the economy. Learn more about the award, who is eligible and how to submit a nomination.

 - be a Canadian citizen or permanent resident teaching in Canada

-- have taught (or be teaching) students in grades 6–12 (or Grade 6 to Secondary V in Quebec)
+- have taught (or be teaching) students in grades 6 to 12 (or Grade 6 to Secondary 5 in Quebec)

-- have taught an economic concept to the grade level listed above, in either the current or previous school year
+- have taught an economic concept to one of the grade levels listed above, in either the current or previous school year

 Economic concepts